-- Developing its social, environmental and governance framework.
-The Board established an Environmental, Social & Governance Committee on 10 August 2021 that will be responsible for providing recommendations for social governance and environmental initiatives in accordance with the Group's 'resident-first' philosophy, its social licence to provide affordable rental accommodation to a growing number of seniors and minimising the Group's environmental impact; - Further expanding its core business of providing rental accommodation for independent seniors through the active management of existing assets, the acquisition of additional villages and units, and the realisation of development opportunities, including the expansion of the Group's village in Wynnum, Qld; - Improving the performance of the existing portfolio with continued focus on maintaining and improving occupancy through the ongoing strengthening of our relationships within our communities; - Implementing operational efficiencies, cost reduction and streamlined support services through process and systems improvements across our villages and support office; and - Recycling of capital through the divestment of the Group's non-core assets and active portfolio management including the disposal of assets which may cease to meet target performance levels, risk appetite levels or efficiency metrics.
+- Implementing its social, environmental and governance framework.
+The Board established an Environmental, Social & Governance (ESG) Committee during the year that is responsible for overseeing social, governance and environmental initiatives in accordance with the Group's 'resident-first' philosophy, its social licence to provide affordable rental accommodation to a growing number of seniors and minimising the Group's environmental impact.
+An external advisory firm has been engaged to establish an integrated ESG framework and action plan; - Further expanding its core business of providing rental accommodation for independent seniors through the active management of existing assets, the acquisition of additional villages and units, and the realisation of development opportunities, including the expansion of the Group's village in Brassall, Qld, development of the Group's greenfield site in Kingaroy, Qld and the transition of the village in Bowen, Qld to rental retirement living: - Improving the performance of the existing portfolio with continued focus on maintaining and improving occupancy through the ongoing strengthening of our relationships within our communities; - Implementing operational efficiencies, cost reduction and streamlined support services through process and systems improvements across our villages and support office; and - Recycling of capital through the divestment of the Group's non-core assets and active portfolio management including the disposal of assets which may cease to meet target performance levels, risk appetite levels or efficiency metrics.